marijnh/Eloquent-JavaScript/00_intro.md

 {{index [programming, "difficulty of"]}}

 Besides explaining JavaScript, I will introduce the basic principles of programming.
 Programming, it turns out, is hard.
 The fundamental rules are simple and clear, but programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
-You're building your own maze, in a way, and you might just get lost in it.
+You're building your own maze, in a way, and you can easily get lost in it.

 {{index learning}}

 There will be times when reading this book feels terribly frustrating.
 If you are new to programming, there will be a lot of new material to digest.
 Much of this material will then be _combined_ in ways that require you to make additional connections.

 It is up to you to make the necessary effort.
 When you are struggling to follow the book, do not jump to any conclusions about your own capabilities.
 You are fine—you just need to keep at it.
 Take a break, reread some material, and make sure you read and understand the example programs and ((exercises)).
-Learning is hard work, but everything you learn is yours and will make subsequent learning easier.
+Learning is hard work, but everything you learn is yours and will make further learning easier.

 {{quote {author: "Ursula K. Le Guin", title: "The Left Hand of Darkness"}